Save Yourself from Years of Turmoil by Using Docker Today

 Since I have a laptop, I’ve been hanging out at Starbucks recently and also grew a mustache.
-While twirling my mustache I came across this post and it changed my opinion on VMs.
+While twirling my mustache I came across this article and it changed my opinion on VMs.

 Luckily it’s only been 2 weeks, and the laptop can still be returned but I need to put Windows back on it.